StellarWaspIan/my-wasp-nest-for-java/README.md

 IAMSOTIREDOFTHIS

-professor, i hate you with all of my soul even god cannot save you from my hatred jk
+professor, i hate you with all of my soul even god cannot save you jk

 i mean i dont love him but.....